v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 Predictive maintenance has been a topic of discussion for a long time.
-Recent developments in cloud platforms, like Microsoft Azure, enables implementers for PdM to overcome many challenges that were obstacles in the past when dealing with data.
-With the elastic scale on the compute and storage capacity, cloud platforms present new opportunities for implementing PdM, along with new revenue opportunities.
-Microsoft’s Azure platform provides many services of different capabilities for achieving business goals of a PdM solution.
+Recent developments in cloud platforms, like Microsoft Azure, enables implementers for predictive maintenance to overcome many challenges that were obstacles in the past when dealing with data.
+With the elastic scale on the compute and storage capacity, cloud platforms present new opportunities for implementing predictive maintenance, along with new revenue opportunities.
+Microsoft’s Azure platform provides many services of different capabilities for achieving business goals of a predictive maintenance solution.

 This article provided a vision for how to collect data and train data models, along with utilizing the trained model to take action on the outcomes predicted